skipfire/genmon-addon/README.md

 README.md - this file
 Setup.sh - This is the script used to setup for the pre-loaded units, then tests are run, an image created, compressed, and duplicated. esphome-genmon-rs232-serialbridge.yml - the device yaml file for OpenGenSet to be used in serial bridge mode.

+## Contributions welcome
+I welcome anyone contributing to the cause.

+## OpenGenSet Open Source Intention
+The current plan is to have OpenGenSet be open source, though with restricted licensing.
+Some resources, such as circuit digrams, will not be opened until things are complete, and we reserve the right to change our minds on it.
+When OpenGenSet is open sourced, it will be placed in its own repository and a link will be placed in this readme.